Lesvos is not an easy destination to include in an island hopping itinerary.

 Its relative isolation in the north-eastern Aegean, away from the main island groups, and the near monopoly until recently of the local ferry company NEL (now in liquidation) on routes to the mainland, only increased the problem for anyone hoping to visit other islands.

-Apart from daily Chios and Piraeus services from Mitilene, there are usually two or three sailings a week to Kavala.
+Apart from daily Chios and Piraeus services from Mitilene, there are usually one or two sailings a week to Kavala.

 All these call at Limnos on the outward and return voyages, and continue south to Chios and Samos,